Supply - when controlled technology, or access to that technology, is provided to users located outside of Australia.

 Part 2 lists dual-use items; that is, items that may be used for commercial purposes, but may be used in military systems or for weapon of mass destruction purposes.

-If I am travelling overseas what arrangements do I need to make regarding the DSGL Part 1 or Part 2 technology that is stored on my laptop and storage device?
+I am travelling overseas with DSGL Part 1 or Part 2 technology that is stored on my laptop and/or storage device, which I intend to share.
+Do I need a permit?

 This is a tangible export of DSGL technology.
-You will need an export permit to take the laptop and media storage device overseas with you, even if you have no intention of providing the DSGL technology to anyone while overseas.
+You will need an export permit to take the laptop and media storage device overseas with you, as your intention is to provide the DSGL technology to another person whilst overseas.